microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Here are couple links to get you started: [PowerBI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) and [PowerQuery](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query).
    * Put on your analyst hat and explore/transform/visualize!
 * **2.2 Use pre-built template**
+   * **NOTE**: Depending on the data you loaded into FHIR in previous challenges you completed, you might have more or less fields than what's in the example below.
    * Open the example [PowerBI PowerQuery Connector Example](./PowerBI%20-%20PowerQuery%20Connector%20for%20FHIR.pbix).
    * Put on your analyst hat and explore/transform/visualize!